theopenlane/openlane-ui/README.md

    task local-setup
    ```

-The above should work on macOS/Linux environments.
-If you are using Windows you
+The above should work on macOS environments.
+If you are using Linux/Windows you
 may need to look at the [Taskfile](Taskfile.yaml) and find the equivalent
 commands.